-i) Name of the Program M.A.
-Honours and M.A.
-Honours with Research in English PAENGHR404 ii) Course Code iii) Course Title Literature and Philosophy iv) Semester wise Course Contents : Enclosed the copy of syllabus Enclosed in the Syllabus References and Additional References v) Credit Structure No. of Credits per Semester -06 vi) No. of lectures per Unit vii) 15 04 viii) No. of lectures per week No. of Tutorials per week 01 ix) 2.
-Scheme of Examination 4 Questions of 15 marks each 3.
-Special notes, if any No 4.
-Eligibility, if any : No 5.
-Fee Structure As per University Structure :
+Name of the Program i) M.A.
+Honours and M.A. : Honours with Research in English ii) Course Code iii) Course Title Introduction to Media Semester wise Course Contents Enclosed the copy of syllabus iv) v) References and Additional References : Enclosed in the Syllabus Credit Structure No. of Credits per Semester -06 vi) No. of lectures per Unit 15 vii) No. of lectures per week 04 viii) No. of Tutorials per week ix) 01 2.
+Scheme of Examination 4 Questions of 15 marks each : 3.
+Special notes, if any No : 4.
+Eligibility, if any No 5.
+Fee Structure As per University Structure